bockmancheung/bockmancheung.github.io/src/pages/about.md

 Coming to early adulthood, I realize life also is about finding my own voice and deciding what makes me happy.

 I strive to be a human in this grand uphill of life.
-To experience the bliss of relationships and friends.
+To experience the joy of bonding with others.
 To exercise my values.
 To pursue knowledge and wisdom.
 To be in communion with nature.

 This blog is thus about what I find colorful, unapologetic, and meaningful that defends, demonstrates, and glorifies my humanity.